ChrisLoucaides/clean-code-notes/src/main/chapter_1_clean_code/Chapter 1.md

 codebase - requiring monkey-patching that needs to be understood.
 If this is not refactored, after applying this fix, technical debt increases, making code very hard to understand, especially in a few years time when new devs join the team.

+## The Grand Redesign in the Sky

+Eventually a team will put their foot down, and complain to management that this application will cost them more to maintain in the long run, compared to building it properly from scratch.

+When management finally gives in, a new team is racing to re-build that application, to the point where the current project is at.
+However, this in itself, could also end up going the same way as that original project, and we now find ourselves back to the total cost of owning a mess.